 You may find that some oils have distinctive flavors, so try different types to discover which ones you like.
 Also, some oils are better for certain types of cooking than others, so you may want to have more than one type in your pantry.

 - Make your own salad dressings, marinades, dips and sauces.

 - Coat pans to keep food from sticking.

 - “Season” cast-iron cookware.

-- Substitute for butter, margarine or solid fats in recipes.
+- Substitute for butter, stick margarine or solid fats.

-- If oil smells bad, don’t use it.
-When an oil is stored too long it can become oxidized or rancid.
-It will have a distinct smell, and you should get rid of it.
+- If the oil smells bad, don’t use it and throw it out.
+When an oil is stored too long, it can become oxidized or rancid.
+It will have a distinct smell.

 - Don’t reuse or reheat any cooking oil.

 - Buy oil in smaller containers if you don’t use it frequently.
 This way you will most likely use it before it expires.

 - Store in a dark, cool place.